interplaynetary/free-association/resources/trust-fund/pure/statutes.md

 ## Article 6 — Board

-**6.1 Powers**
+**6.1 Minimal Responsibilities**
-The Board:
-- Represents the Association externally
-- Signs legal documents
-- Maintains statutory compliance
+Board members have only these duties:
-- Executes transfers per computational protocol outputs
+- Sign bank transfers as instructed by protocol
+- Sign legal documents as required by Swiss law
+- File required reports with authorities
-- Manages bank accounts
+- Maintain bank account access

-**6.2 Signatory Authority**
+**6.2 What Board Does NOT Do**
-The President and one other Board member sign collectively.
+The Board does not:
+- Decide membership (protocol computes MRD)
+- Decide resource allocation (protocol computes allocations)
+- Decide compliance filters (compliance service determines)
+- Set strategy (emerges from member activity)
+- Make discretionary decisions

-**6.3 Limitation**
+**6.3 Signatory Authority**
+Any two Board members sign collectively.
+All Board members have equal signing authority.

+**6.4 Compensation**
+Board service is voluntary.
+Reasonable expenses may be reimbursed.

+**6.5 Liability Protection**
+Board members execute protocol instructions mechanically.
+They are not personally liable for allocation decisions made by the protocol.

+## Article 7 — Compliance Services

+**7.1 Compliance Requirement**
+The Association must comply with Swiss AML (Anti-Money Laundering) and KYC (Know Your Customer) laws.

+**7.2 Compliance Service Provider**
+The Association engages a compliance service provider to:
+- Verify member identities (KYC)
+- Screen members against sanctions lists (OFAC, UN, EU)
+- Determine jurisdiction transfer limits
+- Maintain compliance filter data
+- Update filters when compliance status changes

+**7.3 Compliance Filters**
+The compliance service determines Filter(Member) for each member:
+- $0 = Cannot receive funds (sanctions, KYC failure)
+- $X = Maximum allocation (jurisdiction limits, risk caps)
+- Unlimited = No restrictions

+**7.4 Protocol Integration**
-The Board does not decide membership, resource allocation, or strategy.
-These are determined by computational protocols.
+The protocol applies compliance filters computationally.
+The Board does not override or modify compliance filters.

+**7.5 Compliance Service Selection**
+The General Assembly may designate a compliance service provider via Decider process.
+The service must be independent of the Board.

-## Article 7 — Resources
+## Article 8 — Resources

-**7.1 Resource Allocation**
+**8.1 Resource Allocation**
 Resources are allocated according to the Resource Allocation Protocol specification at [URL/reference].

-**7.2 Needs and Allocations**
+**8.2 Needs and Allocations**
 Members declare needs.
 Providers declare capacities and allocate to needs.
-When the Association itself holds unrestricted funds, the protocol automatically allocates to member needs based on collective-recognition-shares.
+When the Association itself holds unrestricted funds, the protocol automatically allocates to member needs based on collective-recognition-shares and compliance filters.
 The Board executes approved transfers.

-**7.3 Financial Records**
+**8.3 Financial Records**
 All flows are recorded in a transparent ledger maintained per the protocol specification.

-## Article 8 — Computational Protocols
+## Article 9 — Computational Protocols

-**8.1 Protocol Specifications**
+**9.1 Protocol Specifications**
 The Association operates through three computational protocols:
 - Membership Module (MRD computation)
 - Resource Allocation Protocol (provider capacities and need matching)
 - Decider Process (parameter adjustments)

-**8.2 Protocol References**
+**9.2 Protocol References**
 Current protocol specifications are maintained at [URL/repository] and may be updated via Decider process.

-**8.3 Interface**
+**9.3 Interface**
 The Board implements protocol outputs.
 Protocol computations are authoritative for membership and resource allocation.

-## Article 9 — Dissolution
+## Article 10 — Dissolution

-**9.1 Decision**
+**10.1 Decision**
 Dissolution requires Decider process with supermajority (75% weighted support).

-**9.2 Liquidation**
+**10.2 Liquidation**
 Upon dissolution, assets are distributed to members pro-rata by collective-recognition-share (calculated across all members as of dissolution decision), or to organizations with similar purpose.

-## Article 10 — Entry into Force
+## Article 11 — Entry into Force

 These Statutes enter into force upon adoption by the founding members.